Trina0224/WalkingWithGod/README.md

 49. Work on background change issue.
 (12/30)

 # Nice to have:
-38. need Hebrew book names
+38. need Hebrew book names.
+I learned bible Hebrew and updated OT parts to Hebrew.
+(1/15/2021)

 # Done: